tegandbiscuits/lets-learn-rails-talk/use-rails.md

 Note:
 * Hi everyone, I'm Tegan
+* I'm a software engineer at CodeClimate
-* Today I'm going to talk about the backend framework Ruby on Rails
+* And today I'm going to talk y'all about Ruby on Rails
-* I'll be going over at a high level, why I think you should use it
-* Also going to build a simple web app to demonstrate it a bit

 ---

 # You Should Use Rails

 Note:
+* So I think you should use Rails
-* Rails is a powerful framework that lets you easily build complex web apps in a fast, yet sustainable way
+* Rails is a really powerful framework that lets you build complex web apps in a fast, yet sustainable way
-* It's very big on the idea that you shouldn't need to bother thinking about the things that every web app does
+* It's pretty big on the idea that you shouldn't need to bother thinking about the things that every web app does
-  * So you can focus on what makes your product actually unique
+  * So you can just focus on what makes your product actually unique
 * You can use it to build
   * Traditional multipage apps
   * APIs
-  * Even microservices to an extent (though it uses a monolithic architecture so this isn't the best application for it)
+  * Even microservices to an extent

 ---

-## Loads Out of the Box
+## Lots of Tooling Out of the Box

-* Testing
+* Testing <!-- .element: class="fragment" -->
-* Database Interaction and Management
+* Database Interaction and Management <!-- .element: class="fragment" -->
-* Sending & Receiving Transactional Emails
+* Sending & Receiving Transactional Emails <!-- .element: class="fragment" -->
-* WebSockets
+* WebSockets <!-- .element: class="fragment" -->
-* Background Jobs
+* Background Jobs <!-- .element: class="fragment" -->

 Note:
-* Like I said, Rails gives you a lot right out of the box
+* Rails gives you a lot of tooling right out of the box
-* This isn't an exhaustive list, but here are some of the things I think are pretty powerful or significant
+* Not an exhaustive list, but a few things I think that are significant...

 ---

 ## All The Patterns

 Note:
-* As well as the actual code do to things, you get a load of patterns and conventions given to you
+* Beyond tooling, you also get loads of architecture patterns given to you
-* You don't need to answer architecture questions that have been asked by most other developers, because Rails basically holds your hand while telling you what to do
-* The philosophy behind it is "convention over code"
+* Rails is big on the idea of convention over code
-  * Whenever things can conform to convention you need to write very little code
+* Which is to say, you're able to operate in a pretty high level, and declarative way for a lot of common tasks
-  * Your able to break that convention if you need to
+* Yet it's flexible enough that it's easy to break convention when you need to
-  * These conventions are also how Rails does a lot of its magic (technical term)
+* The benefit of this is that your code will be very organized and maintainable, and it's easier to find patterns to help you create your own abstractions
-* Apart from helping you move fast and avoid reinventing the wheel, this also helps other developers or you in the future get onboarded to a codebase, and helps keep multiple developers from stepping on each other's toes
+* Apart from keeping you from reinventing the wheel, it also helps other developers (or you in the future) pick up a codebase
+  * The basic stuff can be assumed knowledge

 <!-- conventions are how rails is able to do it's magic -->